-config sched uling Purpose Used to configure the traffic scheduling mechanism for each COS queue.
-Syntax config scheduling <class_id 0-7=""> {max_packet <value 0-15="">}</value></class_id> Description The Switch contains 8 hardware priority queues.
+config scheduling <class_id 0-7> {max_packet <value 0-15>}

+The Switch contains 8 hardware priority queues.
 Incoming packets must be mapped to one of these four queues.
 This command is used to specify the rotation by which these eight hardware priority queues are emptied.
 The Switch's default (if the config scheduling command is not used, or if the config scheduling command is entered with the max_packet set to 0) is to empty the hardware priority queues in order - from the highest priority queue (hardware queue 7) to the lowest priority queue (hardware queue 0).
 Each hardware queue will transmit all of the packets in its buffer before allowing the next lower priority queue to transmit its packets.
 When the lowest hardware priority queue has finished transmitting all of its packets, the highest hardware priority queue can again transmit any packets it may have received.

 The max_packets parameter allows you to specify the maximum number of packets a given hardware priority queue can transmit before allowing the next lowest hardware priority queue to begin transmitting its packets.
 A value between 0 and 15 can be specified.
 For example, if a value of 3 is specified, then the highest hardware priority queue (number 7) will be allowed to transmit 3 packets - then the next lowest hardware priority queue (number 6) will be allowed to transmit 3 packets, and so on, until all of the queues have transmitted 3 packets.
 The process will then repeat.

-Parameters <class_id 0-7=""> - This specifies to which of the eight hardware priority queues the config scheduling command will apply.
-The eight hardware priority queues are identified by number, from 0 to 7, with the 0 queue being the lowest priority.</class_id> max_packet <value 0-15=""></value> - Specifies the maximum number of packets config sched uling the above specified hardware priority queue will be allowed to transmit before allowing the next lowest priority queue to transmit its packets.
+<class_id 0-7> - This specifies to which of the eight hardware priority queues the config scheduling command will apply.
+The eight hardware priority queues are identified by number, from 0 to 7, with the 0 queue being the lowest priority.

+max_packet <value 0-15> - Specifies the maximum number of packets the above specified hardware priority queue will be allowed to transmit before allowing the next lowest priority queue to transmit its packets.
 A value between 0 and 15 can be specified.
-Restrictions Only administrator-level users can issue this command.